1994 Illinois elections: Treasurer

 Incumbent Treasurer Pat Quinn, a Democrat, did not run for a second term, instead opting to run for Secretary of State.
 Republican Judy Baar Topinka was elected to succeed him in office.

 Democratic primary

-Metropolitan Water Reclamation District board member defeated Thomas J. Beaudette in the Democratic primary.
+Metropolitan Water Reclamation District board member Nancy Drew Sheehan defeated Thomas J. Beaudette in the Democratic primary.

 Republican primary

 Illinois State Senator Judy Baar Topinka won the Republican primary, running unopposed.

 General election

 State Senate

-Some of the seats of the Illinois Senate were up for election in 1994.
+21 out of 59 seats in the Illinois Senate were up for election in 1994.
 Republicans retained control of the Illinois Senate, which they had captured a majority in during the preceding 1992 elections.

 State House of Representatives

 All of the seats in the Illinois House of Representatives were up for election in 1994.
 Republicans flipped control of the Illinois House of Representatives.

 Trustees of the University of Illinois

 An election was held for three of nine seats for Trustees of the University of Illinois system for six-year terms.